jeanpaulsio/notes/general/domain_driven_design/chapter_16.md

 ---

 * Lets say the team runs across the issue of having part of the model not fit into these layers

-* Well -- thank god we can just make more layers

 * For example, the `Router` doesn't fit into current `operational` realities.
 Therefore, the team decides on another layer:

 __Decision Support Responsibilities__